2023 K'taka assembly polls will be my last, but will continue in politics: Siddaramaiah | Politics

 - India

-Senior Congress leader Siddaramaiah on Friday said the 2023 assembly election will be his last, but will continue to remain in politics.
+Senior Congress leader Siddaramaiah on Friday said the 2023 assembly election in Karnataka will be his last, but will continue to remain in politics.

 The Leader of Opposition in the state assembly said he is yet to decide on the constituency from where he will contest the next election, and will abide by the party's decision regarding the Congress' chief ministerial face for the polls.